mgoldberg10/mgoldberg10.github.io/_pages/home.md

 ---
 ### Welcome!

-I am a PhD student at the Oden Institute for Computational Engineering & Sciences at the University of Texas at Austin.
+I am a PhD candidate at the Oden Institute for Computational Engineering & Sciences at the University of Texas at Austin.

 <div class="container">
 <div class="row">